iam4722202468/ThinkpadBattery/README.md

 ## Future Plans

-Find a bms that would fit, or try to talk with bq29312pw that was in the original pack
+iam4722202468 - Design and manufacture a PCB with current,voltage and battery capacity measuring capabilities, an easily programmable microcontroller, and a 3s balanced charger pj1976 - Find a bms that would fit, or try to talk with bq29312pw that was in the original pack

+## Credits
+iam4722202468 - Initial work, T420 9 cell model
+pj1976 - Added support for R50